 Muscle Imbalance

-Muscle balance is crucial to maintaining healthy joints and preventing injury.
-Imbalance can cause an overreliance on one set of muscles, which may cause your body to force it to participate in an activity it shouldn’t.
-It can also lead to poor posture, and the weaker set of muscles will be pushed past its limit, resulting in failure and a higher likelihood of injury.
-Injuries can be caused by poor muscle balance in relation to other muscle groups, such as having a strong hamstring and weak quadriceps, or in the same muscle group, such as an imbalance between the four muscles of the rotator cuff.
+Muscle balance is crucial to maintaining healthy joints and staving off injury.
+Imbalance can result in dependency on one muscle group, causing it to perform actions it cannot do safely.
+It also prevents you from having ideal posture, and the weaker set of muscles will be pushed past its limit, resulting in failure and a higher likelihood of injury.
+Injuries can be caused by inadequate muscle balance between muscle groups, such as having a strong hamstring and weak quadriceps, or within muscle groups, such as an imbalance between the four muscles of the rotator cuff.
 Symptoms include:

 - Muscle weakness